comlounge/embeddify/README.rst

 0.3.0 (Unreleased)
 ------------------

+- Support autoplay setting and add a workaround in the YouTube plugin [fschulze]
 - Allow sending of additional parameters via ``params`` keyword [fschulze]

 - Don't let calling Embedder with keywords overwrite the plugin